 Self-excited DC Generator is a device, in which the current to the field winding is supplied by the generator itself.
-In this the field coils mat be connected in parallel with the armature in the series, or it may be connected partly in series and partly in parallel with the armature windings.
+In self-excited DC generator, the field coils may be connected in parallel with the armature in the series, or it may be connected partly in series and partly in parallel with the armature windings.

 Shunt Wound Generator

-In a shunt wound generator, the field winding is connected across the armature winding forming a parallel or shunt circuit.
-Therefore, full terminal voltage is applied across it.
+In a shunt-wound generator, the field winding is connected across the armature winding forming a parallel or shunt circuit.
+Therefore, the full terminal voltage is applied across it.
 A very small field current Ish, flows through it because this winding has many turns of fine wire having very high resistance Rsh of the order of 100 ohms.